finn-no/tech.finn.no/_posts/2015-06-09-removing-long-travels-in-the-flight-search.md

 That seems to work quite well.
 In the SVG (Stavanger) - BGO (Bergen) case, the formula removes approx. 30% of the offers.
 Some of them with a layover in Oslo.

-No need to hesitate, this simple formula is now in our production systems.
+No need to hesitate then, this simple formula is now in our production systems.
 If you want to go from OSL to LON, you will get a slider which is preset with an upper fence of 5hrs 15min.

 ![filter](/images/2015-06-09-removing-long-travels-in-the-flight-search/enabled_filter.png "Enabled filter")